The legend of La Llorona

 Some versions vary from one to another, but the common part is that it’s a story of a woman who was forced to drown her children.
 Then she killed herself and start to seek her babies in rivers, creeks, and lakes.

 Some people call her Maria, a peasant girl of exceptional beauty.
 She attracted a lot of attention from different men – both poor and reach.
-Every evening she wore her best white dress in which she was even more exciting.
+Every evening she wore her best white dress which she was even more exciting.

 But there is also another version of a story

 A long time ago, a woman named Maria was happily married to a wealthy man and they had two children born in love.
-But time has passed, and the man was less interested in Maria.
+But time passed, and the man was less interested in Maria.

 Once she was strolling with the sons near the river.
 Suddenly the carriage came nearer.
-It was Maria’s husband with a beautiful woman sitting next to him.
+It was Maria’s husband a beautiful woman sitting next to him.
 He ignored his wife – as usual – and talked to his sons.

 Rampage possessed Maria.
 Some versions claim Maria drowned her two children, but she immediately regretted it and she started to cry and run down to the river’s bank.
 But she didn’t find even bodies.